 Health risks often include:

 - Respiratory failure

 - Severe headache/migraine

 - Memory loss

-Mixing alcohol and drugs simultaneously puts users if danger of organ failure, hallucinations, respiratory problems and damage to the heart and central nervous system.
+Mixing alcohol and drugs simultaneously puts users in danger of organ failure, hallucinations, respiratory problems, and damage to the heart and central nervous system.
 The combination may also trigger unintended side effects of prescription or illicit drugs.
 The professionals at Behavioral Health of the Palm Beaches have developed a unique course of treatment to help patients with multiple addictions.